 - Notify original hardcover editors of reprints, coordinate any necessary updates or changes with reprint manager.

-Candidates must possess a strong interest in children’s trade publishing; a motivation to learn; flexibility; a sense of humor; exceptional English language skills (proofreading, spelling, grammar); and be extremely organized, attentive to details, and able to multi-task and prioritize.
-Proficiency with Excel, Word, Outlook, PowerPoint and other common computer programs is also necessary.
+Candidates must possess a strong interest in children's trade publishing; a motivation to learn; flexibility; a sense of humor; exceptional English language and editorial skills (proofreading, spelling, grammar); and be extremely organized, attentive to details, and able to multi-task and prioritize.
+Proficiency with Adobe Acrobat, Excel, Word, Outlook, PowerPoint and other common computer programs is also necessary.
 Experience with archiving or cataloging is strongly preferred.
+Fluency in a second language is a bonus, but not a requirement.

 To Apply: submit a resume and cover letter (noting salary requirements when applying for a full-time position) via e-mail to firstname.lastname@example.org, referencing "Editorial Assistant"